Founded in 2012, AirDNA is a bootstrapped start-up that provides short term rental insights on AirBNB and VRBO properties.

 2019: $8.4 million in annual revenues

-AirDNA loses 20% of its monthly recurring revenue each month.
+AirDNA is losing 20% of its monthly recurring revenue each month.
 Shatford shared that most customers view short term rental data and insights as a one time decision.
 This short term need leads to the high churn rate in the first month.

 Churn is 40% in the first 30 days.
 Between days 31-60 churn reduces to 20%.
 After 90 days, the churn is 5%.

-At the $60/mo price point, AIRDNA see’s higher churn than other similarly prices SaaS products:
+At the $60/mo price point, AIRDNA see’s higher churn than other similarly priced SaaS products:

 AirDNA’s 500 Enterprise customers take a more holistic view on how to use the AirDNA data and insights.
-They go beyond occupancy and charges, by adding additional data elements like set-up, price and performance.
+They are going beyond occupancy and charges, by adding additional data elements like set-up, price and performance.

 Organic search is the primary customer acquisition channel, resulting in an average customer acquisition cost (CAC) of only $3.